Labor and Delivery

 At UT Southwestern Medical Center, our obstetricians, labor and delivery nurses, and maternity nurses are dedicated to providing the best possible birth experience for women and families.
 With advanced training and years of experience, we provide compassionate care for mothers, babies, and their families throughout labor and delivery.

-Our goal is to tailor the birth experience to each family’s needs and preferences, and make the experience as special as their newborn child.
+Our goal is to tailor the birth experience to each family’s needs and preferences and make this time as special as their newborn child.
 The private labor and delivery suites and postpartum rooms combine modern technology with a warm, homelike environment.
 With a room service menu of chef-prepared dishes, patients can order meals that are delivered directly to their rooms.

 Our experienced nurses help make the labor, delivery, and postpartum experience safe and comfortable for mother and baby.
 Patients also have access to lactation consultants for breastfeeding support.